-It is this contrasting lifestyle, as well as his love of the mod culture, that lies at the heart of his comedy sketches and his new book À la Mod: My So-Called Tranquil Family Life in Rural France.
+It is this contrasting lifestyle, as well as his love of the mod culture, that lies at the heart of his comedy sketches and his new book À la Mod: My So-Called Tranquil Family Life in Rural France on Amazon.

 And thanks to his family connections he is able to experience real French life, although some still wonder about the sharp-suited Englishman and his fashion sense.

 "We live in the Loire Valley because my wife's mother, who is French, still has family in the area," Ian said.

 "So we had been coming on holiday here for a long time and we'd always sort of planned to retire here, but one summer we thought 'why wait that long?'"

 With his wife, Natalie, their life is never dull with three young boys and a growing collection of animals, but his comedy work takes Ian the length and breadth of the UK, for a few days it might be Leeds, then London and occasionally an appearance on BBC Radio 5 Live's Fighting Talk.

 So he is able to see the good and bad about the UK, while life in France enables him to bring these observations into focus and into his comedy routine.

 "Through my work I kind of see the best and the worst of the UK, there is the fun side, the sense of humour, the ability to laugh at ourselves," Ian said.

 "But because I am working late at night, I'm coming out into city centres and seeing the worst of it as well.
 What I have noticed is that audiences have got angrier, which means society has got angrier."

 Regularly travelling between the UK and France gave Ian plenty of time to observe and make notes that slowly began to form into longer articles for his blog, feature in his comedy sketches and ultimately become a book.